Modeling Concurrency Control as a Learnable Function: Performance Evaluation

-\mypar{Impact of learned actions} We evaluate the impact of the learned actions by reverting the learned CC actions in the final learned agent function to the actions in the initial agent function (IC3).
+\mypar{Impact of learned actions} {We evaluate the impact of the learned actions by reverting the learned CC actions in the final learned function to the actions in the initial function (IC3).
 Figure~\ref{fig:factor-stored} shows that different actions have different impacts.
-Among them, the {\cacheFD} and {\cacheFP} sub-functions (see Section~\ref{sec:problem_define}) --- ones that are prioritized in our optimization pipeline --- account for the majority of the performance improvement (85.8\% and 80.6\% in the one warehouse and 4 warehouse settings, respectively).
+Among them, the {\cacheFD} and {\cacheFP} sub-functions (see Section~\ref{sec:fine-tuning}) --- ones that are prioritized in our optimization pipeline --- account for the majority of the performance improvement (85.8\% and 80.6\% in the one warehouse and 4 warehouse settings, respectively).
 The reason is that, although dirty reads allow for a higher degree of concurrency between transactions, they also introduce the risk of dependency cycles that can severely degrade performance.
-By optimizing {\cacheFD} and {\cacheFP}, {\dbname} mitigates this risk while ensuring high concurrency.
+By optimizing {\cacheFD} and {\cacheFP}, {\dbname} mitigates this risk while ensuring high concurrency. }

+\mypar{Impact of optimization stages} \revisionhint{R2.O6}{We evaluate how each optimization stage contributes to the agent function.
+Starting from the initial agent function, we measure the system throughput after each optimization stage.
+Figure~\ref{fig:stages} shows the results under TPC-C workloads with one and four warehouses.
+It can be seen that the highest improvements are achieved in the early stages.
+In particular, the largest performance gains are observed in Stage 1, where the optimization of {\cacheFD} and {\cacheFP} are prioritized.
+The later stages yield marginal improvements, indicating that the agent function has likely converged.
+The results demonstrate that the proposed optimization pipeline is effective: by prioritizing influential actions early, {\dbname} achieves fast convergence, which is useful given the limited optimization time budgets.}

-\mypar{Optimization time} Figure~\ref{fig:opt-time} shows the cumulative distribution function of the optimization time for {\dbname} and {\polyjuice} to reach peak performance.
-We can observe that {\dbname} has a significantly lower average optimization time (9.67 minutes) compared to {\polyjuice} (1.78 hours), achieving an 11{$\times$} speedup in optimization time.
-Further, the optimization time of {\dbname} exhibits a lower variance than that of {\polyjuice}.
-Unlike {\polyjuice} which adopts a random genetic search, {\dbname} adopts a graph reduction search guided by an online-trained surrogate model and hence incurs a shorter optimization time with lower variance.
+\mypar{Optimization time} {Figure~\ref{fig:opt-time} compares the CDF of the optimization time for {\dbname} and {\polyjuice} to reach peak performance.
+It can be seen that {\dbname} has a significantly lower average optimization time (9.67 minutes) compared to {\polyjuice} (1.78 hours), or an 11{$\times$} speedup.
+Further, the optimization time of {\dbname} exhibits a lower variance than that of {\polyjuice}, because it uses graph reduction search guided by an online-trained surrogate model, whereas {\polyjuice} uses a random genetic search algorithm.}